Supervisor Responsibilities

 End of Project Work

-If the employee will no longer work on a project or the project funding ends, the Supervisor must submit a PAF showing Termination of Employment along with all termination documents (as listed above) to CSE HR/Payroll as soon as the information becomes available.
+If the employee will no longer work on a project or the project funding ends, the Supervisor must submit a PAF showing Separation of Employment along with all separation documents (as listed above) to CSE HR/Payroll as soon as the information becomes available.

-Supervisors must consult with CSE Human Resources if they are considering involuntary termination of employment.
+Supervisors must consult with CSE Human Resources if they are considering involuntary separation of employment.

 - Change in Relationship Notice (PDF) is required